Aedrus/cicero-online-writer/readme.md

 ### Backend
 - [ ]

-### Frontend
+### Frontend QOL
-- [X] Text align does is buggy/does not work properly when selecting multiple lines of text that are different alignments.
+- [X] Text align is buggy/does not work properly when selecting multiple lines of text that are different alignments.
+- [ ] Improve logic of text marks such as bold, italics, and underline such that it does not carry over that mark into the next line.
+I.e. it should reset to normal text on a new line for all marks.
+-